phlppnhllngr/phlppnhllngr.github.io/content/devops/docker/Images - Varianten.md

   - Image enthält <u>nichts</u>.
 Funktioniert trotzdem, da jede Container-Instance ein "root filesystem (rootfs)" vom Host bekommt (/etc, /proc, ... aber z.B. keine Shell)
 - **slim**
   - headless, ohne Entwicklungstools
+- **Linux; libc**
+  - *There are two popular implementations for the libc interface*
+  - glibc (GNU libc)
+    - enthalten in: Ubuntu, Debian, CentOS, RHEL, SUSE, ...
+    - *downside is that it is a fairly large and heavy codebase*
+  - musl
+    - *newer implementation of the library.
+Used by Alpine Linux, it is much smaller in size compared to GNU libc and is meant to be lightweight, fast and simple.
+However, there are caveats.
+Musl libc actually has functional differences compared to GNU libc - things like regular expressions, EOF and multithreading could behave differently based on the implementation.*
 - **alpine**
   - 4 MB
   - *Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and busybox.*